Skip to content ↓

 Children in our Foundation Stage and Year 1 have weekly forest school sessions.
 Sessions are designed around the needs of the group to ensure that they are learner-led.
 Teamwork skills are developed through games and activities.
 Individual skills and self-esteem are fostered through activities such as hide and seek, shelter building, tool skills, lighting fires or environmental art.

-At Bishop Loveday we are using our PE & Sport Premium to part-fund a qualified sports coach, who leads our PE curriculum across the school and provides high quality instruction during PE lessons for year 5 and year 6.
-She also promotes increased pupil participation in PE & Sport beyond the school day, liaising with local sports clubs and coaches, and supports our sports’ clubs after school.
-Year 4 and 5 also benefit from our team of swimming coaches and have a series of 8 lessons each year.
+At Bishop Loveday, we are using our PE & Sport Premium to part-fund a qualified teacher and sports coach, who leads our PE curriculum across the school and provides high quality instruction during PE lessons for year 4 and year 6.
+He also promotes increased pupil participation in PE and Sport beyond the school day, liaising with local sports clubs and coaches, and supports our sports’ clubs after school.
+Year 4 and 5 also benefit from our team of swimming coaches and have a series of eight lessons each year.

 Music and the Arts